 To keep providing your body the energy it needs, take a small snack during the change of ends every 2 or 4 games.
 For example, have a bite or two of an energy bar or a banana.

-And depending on the weather, you should drink some water every 2-4 games as well.
-At a minimum you should have a few sips every 4 games.
-But if you’re playing singles, if the weather is hot or if your match is very competitive, you may need to drink a lot more in order to stay hydrated.
+And depending on the weather, you should drink some water at least during the change of ends.
+But if you’re playing singles, if the weather is hot, or if your match is very competitive, you may need to drink a lot more in order to stay hydrated.

 The real trick here is to get to know yourself and how much energy and fluids your body needs during a match.
-If you wait until you start feeling light-headed or your mouth gets dry, it may be too late to rebuild your body’s fuel and water store before the match is over.
+If you wait until you start feeling light-headed or thirsty, it may be too late to rebuild your body’s fuel and water store before the match is over.
 So listen to your body and plan ahead!

 After the Match